 “There is certainly a wide variety of management positions in health.
 For example, I worked in aged care for a while, and registered nurses are often in charge of a ward or facility – particularly after hours – so they are already doing health management.
 They are leading teams.

-So, what sort of things will you learn through a Master’s in Health Management and Leadership?
+So, what sort of things will you learn through a postgraduate health leadership course?
 What skills are valued by employers?

 The skills you’ll develop